-Buying properties in Sydney is changing.
+Buying properties on the Central Coast and Sydney is changing.
 Currently Australia has around 7 million people living in rented accommodation and that represents a huge opportunity for property investors.
 But what you first must consider before taking the leap into being a landlord is that renters themselves have changed.

 In years gone by Australia renters tended to fall into one of two main categories: